 The vaccination is not required of residents, and will not be required for tourists to enter the country.
 It is completely optional.

-Residents who want to get vaccinated must first subscribe to the vaccination list.
+People who want to get vaccinated must first subscribe to the vaccination list.
 Once it is their turn, they will be invited to get the vaccination.

 In Croatia, vaccinations are carried out by: